-My post today is again borrowed from Silver Petticoat.
-But since I recently (read: finally) watched Brooklyn, so being about to write about it in a Romantic Moment spotlight was such fun!
-I'll have a proper review on the blog (soon) where I'd love to get your opinions on this quiet and gentle drama.
-Until then, I'm glad to share a peek of this moment.
-There are spoilers in this feature, but I'm not writing about how the film ultimately ends - to discover that, you'll simply have to watch it.
+Today’s post is coming to you borrowed – again – from Silver Petticoat.
+But since I recently (read: finally) watched Brooklyn, being about to write about it in a Romantic Moment spotlight was such fun!
+I’ll have a proper review on the blog (soon) where I’d love to get your opinions on this quiet and gentle Irish drama.
+Until then, I’m glad to share a peek of this moment.
+There are spoilers in this feature, but I’m not writing about how the film ultimately ends – to discover that, you’ll simply have to watch it.

 Random: Who else is excited that period drama season is back!?
 I’m so thrilled to be watching all of my favorites returning!
 This includes Call the Midwife and some new dramas I recently obtained (one thanks to blogging buddy and #BookBestie, Bekah!).
 Oh the reviews to come this month!

 Back to today’s topic.
 Below is the links and snippet of the romantic moment.
 If you’re interested, enjoy this look at a lovely film.